onlyjazz/flask-docs/docs/epro_mobile.md

 ##First login with email and password
 After the CRC adds a subject, the patient will receive a welcome email.

-The patient should click on the email link and reset their password.
+The patient should click on the email link and create a new password.

-<iframe style="width: 100%;height: 450px;" src="https://www.youtube.com/embed/kVuR0Zh3_D0?rel=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>

-Set a password using the reset password email

 <iframe style="width: 100%;height: 450px;" src="https://www.youtube.com/embed/FTbWHSwk4yM?rel=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>